Arblaster & Clarke Wine Tours Booking Conditions

 Please check the price of your chosen holiday at the time of booking as sometimes changes and errors can occur.
 We reserve the right to increase / decrease and correct errors in advertised prices and make changes to and correct errors in services or other particulars contained in our brochure/website at any time before your holiday is confirmed.
 We will advise you of any change/error of which we are aware and of the then applicable price or other changes at the time of booking.

-Please note: On tours that include flights or trains, we release our seat allocations back to the carriers we use no later than 45 days before the departure date of the relevant tours.
+Please note: On tours that include flights or trains, we release our seat allocations back to the carriers we use at 70 days before the departure date of the relevant tours.
 After this time, we may still be able to book this travel element for you but we may only be able to secure this at a price higher than that which would have been payable prior to our contractual release date.
 This means that the price payable for these tours may be higher than that advertised in our brochure.
 You are of course free to secure your own flight/train arrangements and purchase the non-flight/train elements of the tour from us.

 3) AMENDMENTS BY YOU